tangym27/RipenedTangyBahanna/README.md

-# Michelle Tang && Hanna Yang: Team RottenTangyBahanna
+# Hanna Yang && Michelle Tang: Team RottenTangyBahanna

 ### List of features we plan to implement.
 * Pear shapes